 This lends itself to ‘Destination Categories’.
 The aim is to attract the consumer into the store – and for them to buy from the category.
 However, this strategy is also used to attract consumers to ‘Core Categories’.
 This is because, price sensitivity, promotions and frequent purchasing benefit from shopper traffic.
 The most obvious example is petrol.
 It draws consumers from a wide area.
 They can then shop in the parent store.

 Turf Protecting Strategy

 This is about defending existing sales and market share.
 It is in response to competitor activity and is in its nature a reactive strategy.
 Consequently, it has ramifications for profit margins.
 Therefore, it is used as a last resort.
 Nonetheless, it is important for the perception of the store and it also maintains (a level of) competitiveness.

 Used to quickly build sales of a particular category by selling larger volumes.
 The goal is to drive up the average weight of purchases per visit.
 It is achieved through packagings, such as multipacks and larger packs.
 Also through aggressive pricing and promotions.
 Examples would be, ‘Core Categories’ such as ‘Crisps’ and ‘Soft Drinks’.

 Profit Generating Strategy

-This emphasises the high margin categories or subcategories, which command high consumer loyalty.
+This strategy emphasises the high margin categories or subcategories, which also command high consumer loyalty.
 They are, therefore, less price sensitive.
 This, for example, may include a retailer’s ‘Own Brand lines’.